 In accordance with The Control of Substances Hazardous to Health regulations 1994, the policy will be to avoid the use of harmful substances by looking for other suitable and less hazardous substances wherever possible.

-Where hazardous substances cannot be avoided they will be assessed and control procedures introduced to prevent risk to employees and others affected by school activities.
+Where hazardous substances cannot be avoided, they will be assessed and control procedures introduced to prevent risk to employees and others affected by school activities.

 The safety co-ordinator must be informed of any new substances that are hazardous and COSHH assessments carried out before they are used.
 A copy of the COSHH details will be kept in the COSHH file.